EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 >
 > Does this code produce a uniform random permutation?
 Why or why not?

-In each iteration, there are *n* different possible outcomes of the *Random* function with the same possiblility, so there are total of $n^n$ (possiblly same) outcomes of the algorithm with the same possibility.
+In each iteration, there are *n* different possible outcomes of the *Random* function with the same possibility, so there are total of $n^n$ (possibly same) outcomes of the algorithm with the same possibility.
 But the uniform random permutation requires there are *n*! different possible outcomes.
 It is possible that $n^n / n!$ is not an integer, in which case, it is impossible to divide $n^n$ probabilities into $n!$ same probabilities.
 So, the code does not produce a uniform random permutation.